 Goal: The goal of this phase was to help people discover how Troop Messenger can solve their problems of office collaboration and virtual workplace management.

-Once we made the customers aware of our existence, we generated leads by providing them gated, high value, and free content.
-Brands that are good at lead nurturing, easily generate over 50% more sales, and that too at 33% lower cost.
+Once we made the customers aware of our existence, we generated leads by providing them with gated, high-value, and free content.
+Brands that are good at lead nurturing, easily generate over 50% more sales, and that too at a 33% lower cost.

-Hence, at this phase, we continued educating our customers, solving their problems with ‘How To’ content.
+Hence, at this phase, we continued educating our customers and solving their problems with ‘How To’ content.
 We delivered facts and data to help prospects overcome their concerns.